The scale and substance of an international agency

 Potential sticking points during the constructon phase can thus be spotted in advance, which helps make considerable savings in time and energy.

-Arte Charpentier began its transition towards BIM in 2013 and now half of our architects have received Revit training.
+Arte Charpentier began its transition towards BIM in 2013 and now all of our architects have received Revit training.
 We are therefore in a position to accept the increasingly frequent demands from client organizations.